Finding Multiple Solutions to Trig Equations

 This deep dive covers Finding Multiple Solutions to Trig Equations within Trig Graphs for GCSE Mathematics.
 Revise Trig Graphs in Graphs for GCSE Mathematics with 11 exam-style questions and 11 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 6 of 11 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position